thrifting

 Step 3: Evaluate your resources

 Next, you need to assess your current income.
 Be realistic.
-What have you actually got in the pot?
+What have you got in the pot?
 How much money is regularly coming in, and how well are you using your financial resources?
 Log into your dreaded online banking and cancel a few Direct Debits that you could live without.

 Netflix?
 Now TV?
 Phone contract?
 All of these things are additional luxuries, not necessities.
 Of course, I’m not saying you need to cut off all sources of fun in your life, but just have a look to see where you could perhaps make some sacrifices.
-For example, do you really need a phone contract that’s squeezing £30+ a month out of you?
+For example, do you need a phone contract that’s squeezing £30+ a month out of you?
 Maybe you could haggle that down too, or at the very least, explore other options.

 Step 4: Make a plan

 Now you’ve got more of a handle on your income and expenditure, you can think more frugally.
 Grab a pen and paper back out and create a plan for the month ahead.
 If you’ve worked out what you’re spending, where you’re spending it and how you could make some savings, it’s time to plan forward.
-See if you can make substitutions in your spending habits that are sustainable.
-By that, I mean don’t set yourself unrealistic goals that you can’t meet.

 Try something achievable like one takeaway-free week to start with and see how you find it.
 With a plan in hand, you’ll be able to stick to things more consistently.